soundata/soundata/docs/source/tutorial.rst

     dataset = soundata.initialize('urbansound8k', data_home='choose_where_data_live')

 You can indicate where the data would be stored and access by passing a path to ``data_home``, as explained below.
-Now ``us8k`` is a ``Dataset`` object containing common methods, described below.
+Now ``us8k`` is a ``Dataset`` object containing common methods, described in the following.

 Downloading a dataset
 ^^^^^^^^^^^^^^^^^^^^^